Graduate Academic Advising

 Your academic advisor is a department or college-based member of the faculty or staff.
 You’re assigned to an advisor based on your major or exploratory track.
 You meet with your advisor to discuss options for your curriculum as you work to reach your academic goals.

-Advising centers and designated offices in each college handle all freshman students, as well as a substantial number of sophomores.
-If you’re an advanced student, major advisors within a college work closely with the advising center to guide you.
+Advising centers and designated offices in each college advise most freshmen and sophomores.
+Faculty advisors, working closely with the advising centers, guide most advanced students.
 At all levels, campus-wide guidelines for good advising are supplemented by specific college standards, guidelines, and evaluation.
 For more information, go to UT’s Undergraduate Academic Advising guide.

 When you apply to be admitted to UT, you’re asked to indicate whether you already have a preferred college.

 If you don’t know which college or major you’re interested in, or if you’re trying to decide among majors that aren’t in a single college, you’re designated as a University Exploratory Student.
-These students follow a track of courses that allow them to explore options for majors as well as make progress toward graduation through the completion of general education courses.
+This allows you to follow a track of courses that lets you explore options for majors and make progress toward graduation by completing general education courses.

 If you’re deciding among one or more majors that are all offered by the same college, you’re designated as an Exploratory Student for that college.
 For example: Arts and Sciences Exploratory, Business Exploratory, etc.